CH0I-VACT0r/ArenaRL-SelfPlay/README.md

 # Project Overview

-This project explores how reinforcement learning can be applied to competitive PvP combat in RPG games.
+This project investigates how reinforcement learning can be applied not only to train competitive game AI, but also to automatically optimize gameplay balance.

-Unlike traditional scripted AI, two heterogeneous agents (Warrior and Mage) continuously improve by fighting against each other in a Unity arena using Self-Play.

-The project is built from scratch using **PyTorch PPO**, **Unity ML-Agents Low-Level API**, and a custom telemetry pipeline for gameplay analysis.
+Instead of relying solely on designer intuition, self-play agents are used as automated playtesters while telemetry-driven multi-objective optimization searches for balanced gameplay configurations.

+The framework combines:

+- Custom PPO
+- Self-Play Reinforcement Learning
+- Gameplay Telemetry
+- Optuna Multi-Objective Optimization
+- Domain Randomization

+The project is organized as a sequence of iterative experiments, where each stage incrementally improves the reinforcement learning framework, gameplay telemetry, and automated balance optimization pipeline.

+---

+# Highlights

+- Custom PPO implementation in PyTorch
+- Unity ML-Agents Low-Level API
+- Self-Play PvP Arena
+- Telemetry Side Channel
+- Domain Randomization
+- Multi-objective Balance Optimization
+- 8-Dimensional Parameter Search
+- Automated Gameplay Analysis

 ---